HyperBDR/docs/src/userguide/dr-usage-guide/dr-operations-manual-huaweicloud-object.md

 ![hyperbdr-user-guide-vmware-to-huawei-cloud-object-storage-mode-60.png](./images/hyperbdr-user-guide-vmware-to-huawei-cloud-object-storage-mode-60.png)

-In the pop-up box, select the synchronization time point snapshot copy, after confirming that the information is correct, click the “Confirm” button.
+In the pop-up box, select the synchronization time point snapshot copy, after confirming that the information is correct, click the "Submit" button.

 > The synchronization time point records the recoverable data time point for each snapshot copy generated after each data synchronization is completed.